#1 Home Improvement Retailer

 The Home Depot Garden Center at Glenview

 It's time to start thinking of spring.
-We're here to help you prepare for warmer temperatures, and sprouts poking out of the ground, and fragrant breezes.
+Clean the shed and sweep out the gazebo to prepare for fragrant breezes, warmer temperatures, and sprouts poking up out of the ground.
 Planting seeds indoors means you'll be ready to transplant young veggie plants and spring flowers when the ground thaws and the frosts are through.
-You might even want to directly plant organic seeds into the earth.
+You might even want to plant seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery, The Home Depot Glenview Garden Center?

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Read your seed packet for details.
-If you start plants a little later than recommended, it's not ideal, but it will even out as time passes.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Be sure to read your seed packet for details.
+If you start them later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone